 - Come in varying patterns, cuts, and colors

 Option #2: Tile

 Tile is manufactured from a variety of materials such as quartz, terrazzo, natural stone, ceramic, metal, and clay.
-The most common tile flooring, generally speaking, is natural stone or ceramic.
+Generally speaking, the most common tile flooring is natural stone or ceramic.

 Tile is best for basements, bathrooms, common areas, and kitchens.
 The average life expectancy of a ceramic tile floor, according to a study done by the National Association of Home Builders is 75 to 100 years.

 - Low Maintenance

 - Not ideal for upper stories due to its weight

 - Installation is NOT easy

 Hardwood floors are undeniably gorgeous, and they are becoming a popular alternative to carpeting in bedrooms.
 Hardwood floors are made of planks milled from a single piece of timber.
 They are best installed in dining rooms, bedrooms, and offices.

 Hardwood floors generally last a long time— 25 years or more.